drcscodes/drcs.codes/src/ai/ksu/cs3642/course-intro.md

 - AIMA: Artificial Intelligence: A Modern Approach, 4ed, by Stuart Russell and Peter Norvig, [https://aima.cs.berkeley.edu/](https://aima.cs.berkeley.edu/).
 US or Global Edition.
 - Best book on AI by a large margin.
     - Used by all the top schools.
-- Readings should take 1.5 hours per week for 13 weeks, ~20 hours total.
+- Readings should take 2 hours per week for 13 weeks, 26 hours total.
 - My slides are like lecture notes, i.e., self-contained summaries of the material.

-## Problem Sets

-- Should take 2 hours each, 8 hours total.
-- Designed to prepare you for the exam.
+- Instead of problem sets, I will provide study guides that you can use while you read.

 ## Programming Assignments